reza-jajimi/React-add-product/README.md

+# Upload image and Preview it using React

+Simply upload a photo from your local device to your React Project and preview it using a static method URL. createObjectURL()...

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.